-(i) The SW test has good size properties, both for the known and estimated δ cases.
-The only exceptions occurs, as would be expected, in cases where the user specifies a value for δ^{\dagger} which is different from the true value of δ .
+- i.
+The SW test has good size properties, both for the known and estimated δ cases.
+The only exceptions occur, as would be expected, in cases where the user specifies a value for δ^{\dagger} which is different from the true value of δ .
 Even in such cases, however, the size distortion is the smallest of the three tests, suggesting that the distorting effect due to an imprecise estimate of δ is lowest for this test.
 This is confirmed by the performances of the VS and W tests: the VS test is subject to some potentially large size distortion even in the larger sample size, when δ is assumed known, at least when the spectral density of η_t is subject to some curvature, as in the AR(1) case or when $\delta = 0.3$.
-The size performance of the VS test is improved if the LW estimate is used, but is still significantly over-sized for DGP4 where $\delta = 0.3$.
-Finally, the results verify the invalidity of the W test when based on an assumed (rather than estimated) value of δ , even where the correct value of δ is assumed.
+The size performance of the VS test is improved if the LW estimate is used, but is still significantly oversized for DGP4 where $\delta = 0.3$.
+Finally, the results verify the invalidity of the W test when based on an assumed (rather than estimated) value of δ , even where the correct value of δ is assumed. - ii.
+For any given combination of μ_t process, value of δ , and test, replacing δ with its estimate always results in a loss of power.
+Increasing the sample size increases the empirical power; however, the relative performance of the tests is not affected by T, in the sense that the power ranking of the tests, for a given scenario, is essentially the same for T=128 and T=512.